clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

 so that it was available for others to use in their projects as a dependency.

-The Clojure CLI can treat projects hosted on public services like GitHub as first-class dependencies, so that it is no longer necessary to package and deploy your library elsewhere -- if you expect your users to consume the library directly in source form.
+The Clojure CLI can treat projects hosted on public services, like GitHub, as first-class dependencies, so that it is no longer necessary to package and deploy your library elsewhere -- if you expect your users to consume the library directly in source form.
 In order to make your library available to users